max-kly/myWeather/README.md

 ## Project structure 👨‍💻
 - `backend`:
 - - `__tests__` - includes integration tests for backend
 - - `api` - includes backend of the project.
-2 contollers and 2 models.
+2 controllers and 2 models.
 Internal controllers and models are for database interactions, external models and controllers for interacting with Weather API
 - - `config` - settings to get access to your database and Weather API throughout the application
 - `data` - includes some dummy data for tests as well as data for seeding your production database
 - `frontend` - includes React application and all required components